Skip to main content

 Tidio’s live chat tool features prewritten responses that help agents answer common questions.
 The chat window displays what customers are typing in real time, so the assigned agent can prepare a reply before the customer sends the message.
 Tidio also has a conversational AI chatbot, Lyro, that can assist customers with automated support.

-Pricing: Plans start at $29 per month.
-A free plan and a 7-day trial are available.
+Pricing: Paid plans start at $29 per month for 100 conversations, billed annually.
+A free plan and a seven-day free trial are available.

 6. Bitrix24

 Bitrix24 offers online customer support software.
-The platform allows teams to provide omnichannel support and manage customer requests from a single location.
+The platform allows teams to provide omnichannel support and manage customer requests from a single, unified location.
 Businesses can also configure it to queue the requests by channel.
-Additional customizations include creating prewritten responses and configuring wait time rules.
+Additional customizations include creating pre-written responses and configuring wait time rules.

 Bitrix24’s built-in video calling allows agents and customers to connect face-to-face when resolving issues.
 With screen sharing and recording, agents can demonstrate solutions, walk customers through steps, and capture sessions for reference or training.
 There’s also videoconferencing for broader team collaboration, enabling group discussions with up to 48 people at a time.

-Pricing: Plans start at $49 per organization/month.
-A free plan and a 15-day free trial are available.
+Pricing: Paid plans start at $49 per organization/month, billed annually.
+A free plan is available.

 7. HappyFox